 Skin cancers can occur anywhere, but are more common on places that are exposed to the sun.

-Your doctor will ask about your symptoms and medical history.
+The doctor will ask about your symptoms and medical history.
 A physical exam will be done.

 Liquid nitrogen is used to freeze and kill the abnormal cells.
 After the area thaws, the dead tissue falls off.
-More than one freezing may be needed to remove the growth completely.
-This method may be used to treat precancerous skin conditions (actinic keratoses) and certain small or superficial skin cancers.
+More than one freezing may be needed to remove the cancer completely.
+This may be used to treat precancerous skin conditions (actinic keratoses) and certain small or superficial skin cancers.